Los Mejores Spanglish Songs of All Time

 Hips Don’t Lie – Shakira

-Shakira is the queen of Spanglish songs, so this is just one of many that could have easily made this list.
+Shakira is la reína of Spanglish songs, so this is just one of many that could have easily made this list.
 The salsa mix, featuring rapper Wyclef Jean, was reportedly played a whopping 9,637 times in one week on American radio.
-The beautiful and talented Columbian artist sings about how a woman’s dancing can literally “make a man wanna speak Spanish.”
-It definitely makes me want to learn!

 Livin’ la Vida Loca – Ricky Martin

-Unabashed Ricky Martin fangirl, here (if you didn’t catch my reference in the intro paragraph, that’s him too).
 The Puerto Rican pop star is said to have inspired the “Latin pop explosion” of the 1990s with this “crazy” song.
-It spent five weeks in the number one spot on the American Billboard Hot 100 list.
+It spent five weeks in the number-one spot on the American Billboard Hot 100 list.
 And VH1 named it the 28th best song of the 90s.
 The movie Shrek 2 even featured this tune as an Eddie Murphy/Antonio Banderas duet.

 Bailamos / Bailando – Enrique Iglesias

-Next up, Enrique loves to sing about dancing, and we love to dance to his singing!
-I couldn’t pick just one of these songs about grooving to include in the list.
-Both Spanglish tunes (1999 and 2014, respectively) are muy caliente, and worldwide hits.
-The Spanish artist has released ten studio albums, and has even forayed into television and film acting.
-At just 41 years old, I think it’s safe to say we’ll be seeing him dance for years to come!
+The Spanish artist has released ten studio albums and has even forayed into television and film acting.
+At just 48 years old, I think it’s safe to say we’ll be seeing him dance for years to come!

 Mentirosa – Mellow Man Ace

 This is a true Spanglish song, switching back and forth between languages in the middle of lines.
-The Cuban-American rapper is known for his bilingual lyrics.
-The 1989 song calls out a “mentirosa,” or “lying woman.”
-My favorite line from the song is definitely this smooth rhyme: “Come and enjoy what a woman gives an hombre; but first of all, see, I have to know your nombre.”
+The Cuban-American rapper Mellow Man Ace is known for his bilingual lyrics.
+This 1989 Billboard hit calls out a “mentirosa,” or “lying woman.”

 BONUS: Me Gustas Tú – Manu Chau

 This one isn’t Spanglish, but rather Franglish.
 The chorus asks questions in Spanish (“que voy a hacer?”) and answers in French (“je ne sais pas,” “je ne sais plus,” “je suis perdu”).
-It’s great for learning Spanish vocabulary, and super catchy.
-Plus, it’s on President Obama’s summer playlist (which also includes the Mexican song “Bucurrucucú Paloma”), so you know it has to be good!

 What favorite Spanglish (or Frussian, Germanese, Portalian…) songs would you add to the list?

-As you add these Spanglish songs to your playlist, did you know that music can also be great tool for language learning?
+As you add these Spanglish songs to your playlist, did you know that music can be a great tool for language learning?
 You can adapt exercises to your personal music genre or artist preferences, making you more likely to benefit.
-Plus, listening to music is an enjoyable activity, so you’ll associate positive feelings with language learning.
-Check out our 5-step process for using songs like these to optimize learning, and turn it up!

 Related posts: